And greetings, welcome back, ladies and gentlemen.

 Asked a few minutes later for more official explanation, Conyers told us that Rove has a week to appear before his committee, and if he doesn't, we'll do what any self-respecting committee would do.

-We want him for so many things it's hard to keep track.
+We want him for so many things, it's hard to keep track.

 So, Senator McCain's out there playing nice.

-We're gonna get rid of this partisanship.
+We're going to get rid of this partisanship.

 It's tearing us all apart.